Frequently Asked Questions

 What is a Degree Audit (DegreeWorks – students)?

 The Degree Audit is located in your “Academics” icon on the MyRU portal; select Process New/View to view your audit.
 This audit will show what courses you have taken and will match it up with the program that you are pursuing.
 It will show what has been completed and what needs to be completed for your program.
 It also shows your overall GPA, your in-major GPA (may not be accurate depending on program) and your advisor’s name.
 The degree audit and your progress sheet will allow you to track your progress to ensure you are meeting all requirements.
-If there is a problem with your degree audit or you have a question about how a class is being counted, schedule a time to meet with a professional advisor in your advising center to go over the audit.
+If there is a problem with your degree audit or you have a question about how a class is being counted, schedule a time to meet with a professional advisor to go over the audit.
 The professional advisor can make some adjustments to a student’s audit depending on the specific situation.